Itaxh1/WeatherAppUi/readme.md

 - Weather data provided by [OpenWeather API](https://openweathermap.org/)
 - Icons by [Lucide React](https://lucide.dev/)
 - Inspired by modern weather applications and nature-themed design

-## 📞 Support

-If you have any questions or run into issues, please open an issue on GitHub.

----

 **Note**: This project was created as a technical assessment to demonstrate full-stack development skills, API integration, responsive design, and modern React patterns.